Anobium/PICInfo/output/md/introducing_picinfo.md

 </div>

 Welcome to the PICInfo software.
-An support application for Great Cow BASIC.
+A support application for the Great Cow BASIC 8-bit compiler.

 This application supports Microchip PIC microcontrollers only, for AVR see AVRInfo.